 Bunnies, tigers and butterflies — oh my!
 For the 2-year-old age group, “face painters are always the number one go-to,” says Tolley.

 9. Rainbow party

 There are about a zillion different things you could do for a rainbow-themed birthday party.
 And don’t just think about decor — think cakes, cupcakes, goodie bags and even multi-colored sensory bins!

 10. Favorite book party

-Does your child have a book he asks you to read over and over?
-Why not turn it into the theme for his party?
+Does your child have a book they ask you to read over and over?
+Why not turn it into the theme for their party?
 Think of all the snacks you could offer at a “Very Hungry Caterpillar”-themed party, like this one from Yaneisy Fernandez!